What is Alternative History?

 Plausible Alternative History

 In plausible alternative history, the author takes realistic constraints into account and doesn’t ignore known facts.
-Plausible alternative history takes as a point of departure:
+It takes as a point of departure:

 - A likely outcome from a real event.

 - Altering a strategic military or political choice to another that was considered at the time.